supseven-at/supi/README.md

 You can adjust most of the settings via scss variables or css variables. this will fit most of the usecases.

+## Cookie Livetime

+Set different Cookie Lifetimes for Accessed or Denied Cookies.
+Defaults are:

+* 7 Days for dismissed Cookies
+* 30 Days for allowed Cookies

+Change this Settings in Your TypoScript Config for Your needs.

 ## License

 [GPL 3.0 or later](LICENSE)